asubhekar/Sign-Language-Translation-API-Endpoint/README.md

 ### App.py file

 Functions:
-- async def index(request): This function renders the main HTML interface for the sign language translation tool.
+- def index(): This function renders the main HTML interface for the sign language translation tool.
-- async def translate(request): Processes the POST request which is a string input and returns the translated text in JSON format.
+- def translate(): Processes the POST request which is a string input and returns the translated text in JSON format.
 It also handles exceptions and status codes.

     POST /translate